jbussemaker/AssignmentEncoding/README.md

     the design vector, where there is a higher chance of not hitting a valid design
   - Eager: both Closest Imp algorithms are similarly effective, with Auto Mod slightly more effective
   - Lazy: Delta Imp and both Closest Imp algorithms are similarly effective
+    - The Delta Imputer is faster and needs less memory
+    - For extremely high imputation ratios, lazy imputers might fail to find a valid design point, in which case they will behave as the constraint violation imputer

 Conclusions:
 - For eager encoders, use the Auto Mod imputer